-(c) In all cases, an original and ten copies of the brief, all exhibits, including plans, must be submitted, in collated form, to the Board office at the time of filing.
+(c) If a brief and/or exhibits are-is voluminous, the Board Office reserves the right to require that a party submitdeliver a-hard copiesy.
+Parties shall submit hard copies of their brief to the Board Office if requested by Board staff.
+In all cases, an original and ten copies of the brief, all exhibits, including plans, must be submitted, in collated form, to the Board office at the time of filing.

-(d) Except for the filing of a Preliminary Statement of Appeal, a Jurisdiction Request or Rehearing Request, every submittal by a party must be delivered to the opposing parties or, if known, to a party's representative, using a method that ensures delivery on the same day as it is delivered to the Board.
-An item is "submitted" when delivered to the Board offices.
+(dd) Except for the filing of a Preliminary Statement of Appeal, a Jurisdiction Request or Rehearing Request, every submittal by a party must be delivered to the opposing parties or, if known, to a party's representative, using a method that ensures delivery on the same day, by the deadline, as it is delivered to the Board.
+The brief may be submitted by email unless the other party requests a hard copy. -An item is "submitted" when it is received by email (boardofappeals@sfgov.org) or delivered to the Board offices.